ghnatiuk/consuming-gherkin/presentation/regular_language/01_slide.md

 * The characters of input are the _events_
 * The _states_ are determined by the compiler

+!SLIDE
+# Ragel converts expressions into a state machine that reads characters one at a time until it reaches the end of input

 !SLIDE center bullets incremental
 # Example: /abc/
 * "a", "b" and "c" are named transitions
 * ![abc](abc.png)

-.notes Ragel converts a series of machines into a table-driven* FSM that reads bytes one at a time until it reaches the end of input